RHIT-CSSE/csse304/Homework/Assignment_14/Readme.md

 instead of syntax expansion hard coded into a function like expand syntax, we want syntax expansion as a feature we can provide to our interepreter's users.
-Of course, we can use this same mechanism to implement let, and, and all the stuff that outherwise would be in Part
+Of course, we can use this same mechanism to implement let, and, and all the stuff that outherwise would be in Part 1.
-1. Diving into the workings of macros will be rewarding; just take care - and make sure you have sufficient free time before you attempt this.
+Diving into the workings of macros will be rewarding; just take care - and make sure you have sufficient free time before you attempt this.

+This optional assignment is tricky.
+How tricky?
+Let me put it this
+way: if you do it, don't just take your 1 point.
+Come by my (Buffalo) office or show me after class.
+I will reward you with a card that says you are a cool person.
+Note that you must actually interact with me to get your card!

 We won't implement the syntax system you're familiar with in Racket.
 Racket Scheme's syntax expansion system is powerful and cool, but we